Bethelsis/AgriTech-USGS-LIDAR-Challenge/README.md

 # AgriTech-USGS-LIDAR-Challenge

+- Free software: MIT license

-- A python module that domain experts and data scientists can use to fetch, visualise, and transform publicly available satellite and LIDAR data,simplifying LIDAR point cloud processing and rapid prototyping.
+- This project creates a python module that domain experts and data scientists can use to fetch, visualise, and transform publicly available satellite and LIDAR data,simplifying LIDAR point cloud processing and rapid prototyping.

 ## Data